practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 Scryer | mean = 1538 [milliseconds]

 So, about 570 milliseconds is the benchmark time a logically equivalent Mercury program must beat!

+See this table as a diagram at the top of this page: [The TL;DR execution speed diagram](#the-tldr-execution-speed-diagram)

 <br/>